-- Certified electrical appliances and lab equipment: For all buildings, have 100% of appliances and lab equipment certified Grade 1 under Mandatory and Voluntary Energy Efficiency Labelling Scheme, or most energy efficient rating of an equivalent certification scheme for electrical equipment.
-Refer to HKUST Sustainable Purchasing Requirements for Suppliers and Contractors13 and HKUST Operation Guidelines on Sustainable Purchasing14. - Fume cupboards: All fume cupboards should be equipped with auto sash function for energy saving.
-All new fume cupboard should be equipped with combination sash which can be open both vertically and horizontally.
-Both vertical and horizontal sash position should be able to interface with the VAV system to control the flow rate.
+- Certified electrical appliances and lab equipment: For all buildings, have 100% of appliances and lab equipment certified Grade 1 under Mandatory and Voluntary Energy Efficiency Labeling Scheme, or most energy efficient rating of an equivalent certification scheme for electrical equipment.
+Refer to HKUST Sustainable Purchasing Requirements for Suppliers and Contractors [12] and HKUST Operation Guidelines on Sustainable Purchasing.
+[13] - Fume cupboards: All fume cupboards should be equipped with an auto sash function for energy saving.
+All new fume cupboards should be equipped with a combination sash which can be open both vertically and horizontally.
+Both vertical and horizontal sash position should be able to interface with the variable air volume (VAV) system to control the flow rate.